writethedocs/www/docs/code-of-conduct-response.rst

 To provide a number of examples, these are situations where immediate removal from a space is likely appropriate:

-* Repeated violations that resulted in a warning from staff
+* Repeated violations that resulted in one or more previous warnings.
-* Continuing to harass after any "No" or "Stop" instruction
+* Continuing to harass after any "No" or "Stop" instruction.
-* A pattern of harassing behavior, with or without warnings
+* A pattern of harassing behavior, with or without warnings.
-* A single serious offense (e.g., punching or groping someone)
+* A single physical assault offense (e.g., punching or groping someone).
-* A single obviously intentional offense (e.g., taking up-skirt photos)
+* A single obviously intentional offense (e.g., taking up-skirt photos).

 The response team should not involve venue security or law enforcement, unless they have consent from the affected person(s), or if the safety risk is so significant that there is no other reasonable option.
 Venue security can be involved to ensure a person can not re-enter the building.
 However, details of the incident or the reporter must not be shared.